-I assume that you won’t have just one single Laptop or Desktop Model but several different.
-That’s where the FOG Client comes into play.
+I assume that you won't have just one single Laptop or Desktop Model but several different ones.
+That's where the FOG Client comes into play.
 It allows you to use whatever Computer Model you want.

 Just hit the Windows Key and type: Name

 Select Show Computer Name and change it to something descriptive.